 - Widely understood.
 With every new tool and process, training is critical.
 FDOT delivered customized training in all districts, including two case studies in every district based on intersections that were posing challenges.

-To support more states in developing ICE processes, we at Kittelson are leading an NCHRP project to develop a national ICE guide that will pull together best practices and propose processes and tools for evaluating intersection control alternatives.
-We’re excited for this chance to bring together the leaders in our firm who have developed or done maintenance on key tools (CAP-X, SPICE, and the ICE tool) and also been a part of developing underlying methodologies of the Highway Capacity Manual and Highway Safety Manual that are used by these tools.
-We hope that by channeling this collective experience, we can support NCHRP in developing a thorough and actionable guide that will pave the way for more states to create and implement ICE processes.
+To support more states in developing ICE processes, we at Kittelson led an NCHRP project to develop a national ICE guide that compiles best practices and proposes processes and tools for evaluating intersection control alternatives.
+For us, this was a great chance to bring together the leaders in our firm who have developed or done maintenance on key tools (CAP-X, SPICE, and the ICE tool) and also been a part of developing underlying methodologies of the Highway Capacity Manual and Highway Safety Manual that are used by these tools.
+The new guide provides actionable information and draws from research to offer states a roadmap for updating existing ICE policies and creating new ones.
+If you represent a state or local transportation agency, we hope it’s useful for you!

-An NCHRP project is underway to develop a national ICE guide that will pull together best practices for states looking to develop ICE policies.
+A national ICE guide, released in February 2024, pulls together best practices for states looking to develop and update ICE policies.

 Are you ready to explore what an ICE policy or process could look like in your state?
 Reach out to discuss any of these ideas further!